 While you have SIBO, I recommend you only take a soil-based probiotic to avoid feeding bad bacteria with the good.
 My soil-based Primal Earth™ probiotic contains three well-studied strains of spore-forming bacteria that are able to bypass your small intestine without feeding the overgrowth.
 (You can learn more about the benefits of soil-based probiotics here).

 Now that you understand how a semi-elemental diet can help combat stubborn SIBO, you may be wondering if I recommend it.
 Frankly, as with all diets, it depends on whether you follow it in a way that supports optimal health.
 Follow any diet poorly, and it may not work optimally.
 For this reason, I recommend enlisting the help of a functional medicine physician to ensure you are meeting all of your nutritional needs.
-Drink plenty of nutrient-dense smoothies and, if you choose, eat small amounts of soft-cooked, organic foods including leafy greens and other non-starchy vegetables, grass-fed beef, and wild-caught fish.
+Drink plenty of nutrient-dense smoothies such as this Semi-Elemental Diet Vanilla Shake and this Semi-Elemental Diet Chocolate Shake, and — if you choose — eat small amounts of soft-cooked, organic foods including leafy greens and other non-starchy vegetables, grass-fed beef, and wild-caught fish.
 When done safely and optimally, a semi-elemental diet can offer many health benefits for those struggling with SIBO.

 Have you used a semi-elemental diet successfully to overcome SIBO?
 Tell me about your experiences in the comments!

 - Eichenberger JR, Hadorn B, Schmidt BJ.
 A semi-elemental diet with low osmolarity and high content of hydrolyzed lactalbumin in the treatment of acute diarrhea in malnourished children.
 Arq Gastroenterol.
 1984 Jul-Sep;21(3):130-5.